 NEPR 280: Neuroscience Journal Club and Professional Development Series (9 quarters are required)

 NEPR 212: Responsible Conduct of Neuroscience Research

-Advanced Coursework: Students must complete a minimum of four (4) upper-level courses that may be selected based on the interests and needs of the student with prior approval of the Program Director.
-To request approval of a course, complete this online form at least 2 weeks prior to the first day of classes of the term in which the course is offered.
+Advanced Coursework: Students must complete a minimum of three (3) upper-level courses that may be selected based on the interests and needs of the student.
+These courses must be pre-approved by the Program Director.